 - A proactive approach to monitoring trends in blood pressure, weight, glucose, and medications rather than just reacting when something is wrong

 Ask the practice directly: how quickly can my parent be seen for something urgent?
 How do you handle after-hours concerns?
 Will you communicate with me if I have questions?
 The answers tell you a lot.
+(Full criteria for evaluating any concierge practice.)

 Having the conversation with your parents